-An U.S. Election Assistance Commission blog written by EAC Director for Research Sean Greene about the Elections Assistance Voting Survey.
+An U.S. Election Assistance Commission blog written by EAC Director of Research Sean Greene about the Elections Assistance Voting Survey.

 Data-Driven Conversations and the EAVS